2sync

 Best forAuthorRating

-Combined daily and weekly planningLintha4.85/5
+Combined daily and weekly planningLintha4.81 (580 ratings)

 Most weekly planners force you to choose between a daily or weekly view.
 This template by Lintha gives you both: a weekly overview for big-picture planning and daily lists for granular task management.

 The dual approach works well if your weeks require different levels of detail on different days.
 Some days need hourly planning; others just need a short checklist.
-With over 500 ratings and one of the easiest setups on this list, it is a reliable choice for anyone who wants both perspectives without managing two separate templates.
+With 580 ratings and one of the easiest setups on this list, it is a reliable choice for anyone who wants both perspectives without managing two separate templates.

 6. Aesthetic Minimalist Weekly Planner